 Events happening this week in the physics and astronomy department.

 Come view a total lunar eclipse at Goodsell Observatory or watch it at home!
 The observatory will be open (if it's clear) Tuesday morning, April 15th, from 1-3:30 AM (that's TONIGHT, for you night owls!).
 Totality, when the moon usually turns a beautiful red, is from 2:06 to 3:25.
 The Earth's shadow takes its first real bite out of the Moon at 12:58.
 We will have the 16" telescope open in the dome and several other telescopes and binoculars available on the pad outside.
 If you don't want to come all the way here in the middle of the night, binoculars at home will do quite well!

 Cindy Blaha and Joel Weisberg, Physics and Astronomy

 If you would like to have lunch with Physics students, faculty, and staff, during which you might discuss some physics (or maybe nothing at all related to physics), please join us!

-All students, faculty, and staff are invited to attend Andrew's presentation about electric cars.
+All students, faculty, and staff are invited to attend Patricia's presentation about the nature of lipid rafts.